eduMFA/eduMFA/doc/faq/crypto-considerations.rst

 Administrator Passwords
 ~~~~~~~~~~~~~~~~~~~~~~~

-privacyIDEA can manage internal administrators using :ref:`pimanage`.
+eduMFA can manage internal administrators using :ref:`pimanage`.
 Internal administrators are stored in the database table *Admin*.

 The password is stored using Argon2 (9 rounds) with an additional pepper.
 While Argon2 uses a salt which is stored in the *Admin* table
 created randomly for each admin password the pepper is unique for one
-privacyIDEA installation and stored in the pi.cfg file.
+eduMFA installation and stored in the edumfa.cfg file.

 This way a database administrator is not able to inject rogue password hashes.